-This course is Department of Real Estate (DRE) accredited for 4 hours of Continuing Education (CE) in Consumer Protection.
-DRE Sponsor No. 0001
+This course is Bureau of Real Estate (BRE) accredited for 4 hours of Continuing Education (CE) in Consumer Protection.
+BRE Sponsor No. 0001

 "This course was developed in collaboration with CitiMortgage and Freddie Mac to promote responsible lending and sustainable homeownership opportunities for first-time homebuyers and distressed homeowners."